Visit Lithuania and explore its treasures

 Trakai

 Trakai is a historic city and astounding lake resort in Lithuania.
 No doubt worth visiting!
-Take a boat ride and chill in the middle of the Galve lake or take a tour around historic Trakai Castle.
+Take a boat ride and chill in the middle of Lake Galve or take a tour around historic Trakai Castle.
 The city of Trakai is located around 25 kilometers west of the capital – Vilnius.
 Because of its proximity to Vilnius, Trakai is quite a famous stop for travelers.
 A notable feature of Trakai is that the town was built and preserved by people of so many different nationalities.
-Communities of disappearing Karaims, combative Tatars, hospitable Lithuanians, Russians, Jews and Poles used to live there in Trakai.
-Let’s go and check-out this multicultural city!
-What are you waiting for?
+Communities of disappearing Karaims, combative Tatars, hospitable Lithuanians, Russians, Jews, and Poles used to live there in Trakai.
+Let’s go and check out this multicultural city!
+So, what are you waiting for?

 Kernave

-Long long time ago Kernave was a medieval capital of the Grand Duchy of Lithuania.
+A long time ago, Kernave was a medieval capital of the Grand Duchy of Lithuania.
 It was an extremely powerful city.
 Can you imagine?
 What a fact!
-Today it is popular among tourists and it is considered as a attraction and an archeological site, located 40 km from the Lithuania’s capital Vilnius.
-In 2004 Kernavė Archaeological Site was included into UNESCO world heritage list.
+Today it is popular among tourists and considered as an attraction and an archaeological site, located 40 km from Lithuania’s capital Vilnius.
+In 2004, Kernavė Archaeological Site was included in the UNESCO World Heritage list.
 Well – not without a reason, Kernave is absolutely worth visiting, so if you have spare time while visiting Lithuania – please hit the road for Kernave.

-The Old Town of Vilnius – one of the biggest surviving medieval old towns in whole Northern Europe.
-Haven’t visited Vilnius old town yet?
+The Old Town of Vilnius – one of the biggest surviving medieval old towns in the whole of Northern Europe.
+Haven’t visited Vilnius Old Town yet?
 Well, it is about time to do it!
-The oldest part of the Lithuanian capital of Vilnius, it has developed over the course of many centuries, and has been shaped by the city’s history and a constantly changing cultural influence.
-It is a place where some of Europe’s greatest architectural styles—gothic, renaissance, baroque and neoclassical—stand side by side and complement each other.
-Visit and you won’t regret!
-Vilnius is absolutely compelling and whole Lithuania is just worth to see!
+The oldest part of the Lithuanian capital of Vilnius, it has developed over the course of many centuries and has been shaped by the city’s history and constantly changing cultural influence.
+It is a place where some of Europe’s greatest architectural styles—gothic, renaissance, baroque, and neoclassical—stand side by side and complement each other.
+Visit, and you won’t regret!
+Vilnius is absolutely compelling, and whole Lithuania is just worth seeing!